Gods, spirits, and religion

 The Faith of the Light

-Among the great empires of Evperia the Teachings of the Light Bearer, also called The Faith of Light, it the dominating religion.
+Among the great empires of Evperia as well as the Tukham kingdom, the Teachings of the Light Bearer, also called The Faith of Light, is the dominating religion.
 The faith centers on a messianic figure that carries a lantern on the end of a staff which drives away darkness, leading believers towards the Promised Land while shielding them from corruption.

 The interpretations and aspects given to the Light Bearer are multiple but related, such as; Bringer of Light/Life, Guardian of living Souls, Sheppard of dead souls, Guide of the dead, Harbinger of Light/Fire.
 Shield against Evil/Darkness.

-According to the scriptures, long ago the world was filled with light and peace.
-All people lived without want or fear until all was cast into darkness and corruption, as the dark ones came, jealous of all that was good.
-But in the darkness there came the light bearer to lead the faithful out of the dark and save them from corruption.
-With his lantern on the end of a staff, the light bearer showed the path through the darkness, warding off the dark ones, and led the faithful back to the world of light.
-But the world was ruined and the corruption of darkness had faded all that was good and put suffering into the world.
-The light bearer bestowed wisdom to those that had followed him, laws that they were to follow so as to protect themselves and remove suffering from the world, before leaving them to go back into the darkness to ward off the dark and continue leading others back to the light.
+According to the church's scriptures, long ago the world was filled with light and peace.
+All people lived without want or fear until the dark ones came and in their jealousy of all good they cast the world into darkness and corruption.
+But in the darkness there came the light bearer carrying a lantern on the end of a staff, warding off the dark ones, and showed the path through the darkness to lead the faithful back to the light and save them from corruption.
+But the world was ruined and the corruption of darkness had stained all that was good and put suffering into the world.
+The light bearer bestowed two things upon those that followed him.
+The first was wisdom; laws that they were to follow so as to protect themselves from corruption.
+The second was a light which shine could remove all suffering from their kin and ward of the darkness.
+After this the light bearer left them to go forth on their own, while he turned back into the darkness to do battle with the dark ones until the day when the pure light returns to the world.
+Thus the basic tenets for the faith is to live pure, to not give into temptations, to be just and fair, to deny darkness, and castigate those that would welcome corruption upon themselves.